Create a professional CV now!

 RSPCA Charity Shop, Brighton

-Stick with a reverse-chronological order for your education section.
-If you’ve started a university degree, NVQ award or over tertiary course, then use the following school leaver CV template to list all your degrees:
+Keep it concise and relevant.
+Stick to a reverse-chronological order, starting with your most recent education.
+If you’ve begun a university degree, NVQ, or other tertiary qualification, use the following school-leaver CV template to list all your degrees:

 [Degree Type] [Degree Name](Degree Class), [Years Attended]